marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 #. ``sms.py`` - contains example of symbolic model specification (SMS), aka abstract model.

 #. ``inst.py`` - shows example of ``inst()`` creating model instance (concrete model) with
    separately prepared data.

 #. ``example.dat`` - contains data in the AMPL format used in concrete model creation.
    In development of actual models other data formats might be more suitable.
    We suggest to consult the extensive Pyomo documentation for alternatives that might fit better management of data used for the core-model parameters.

 #. ``export.py`` - modular function to export a given concrete model developed in Pyomo
    in the dill format.
    This function can be also used for exporting other models developed for analysis with ``pymcma``.
    The dill format is applied for serializing and de-serializing Python objects.
    The ``example.dll`` file can be used as a core-model for MCMA with ``pymcma`` although the example is by far too simple for actual MCMA analysis.
    For the latter we recommend to use the ``xpipa.dll`` demonstrated during the installation testing.

+Additionally, we provide the ``cfg.yml`` file, which can be used as a reference or an example for creating configuration files for the future analysis.

 Computation of the Pareto-front representation
 ----------------------------------------------